Devrajsingh029/Task-Management-Web-Application/README.md

-# Task Management Web Application
+# Task Management Rest Api

 A **Task Management Web Application** built using **Spring Boot** that provides RESTful APIs for managing tasks.
 The system allows users to create, update, track, and filter tasks while ensuring secure access using **JWT authentication** and **role-based authorization**.